rborden-appsec/yawast/README.md

 ### Installing

-YAWAST is packaged as a Python [package](https://pypi.org/project/yawast/) & Docker container to make installing it as easy as possible.
+YAWAST is packaged as a Python [package](https://pypi.org/project/yawast/), Docker container, and as a Windows EXE to make installing it as easy as possible.
 Details are available [on the wiki](https://github.com/adamcaudill/yawast/wiki/Installation).

+#### Windows

+The simplest option for Windows users is to [download](https://github.com/adamcaudill/yawast/releases) the compiled executable, as Windows requires certain dependentcies to be compile.

+#### macOS, Linux, etc.

 The simplest options to install are:

 As a Python package: `pip3 install yawast` (YAWAST requires Python 3.7)

+#### Docker

-Via Docker: `docker pull adamcaudill/yawast`
+`docker pull adamcaudill/yawast`

 It's strongly recommended that you review the [installation](https://github.com/adamcaudill/yawast/wiki/Installation) documentation, to make sure you have the proper dependencies.

-### Tests
+### Checks

-The following tests are performed:
+The following checks are performed:

 * *(Generic)* User Enumeration via Password Reset Form Response Differences
 * *(Generic)* User Enumeration via Password Reset Form Timing Differences